 This slide show represents some pictures of the BHM Regional Library branches, the Weyerhaeuser job resource displays, children's story times, and craft programs.
 If you see staff taking pictures, smile and say "cheese."
 There is a picture of me accepting a check for $10,000 from Southern Bank Foundation for the new Bath Library.
 Thanks for watching.
 Susan Benning, Director

 Then click on a book to open it.

 If your device has sound you can also hear the book by clicking on Narration.

 Narration is available in several languages besides English.

-BHM Regional Library and other libraries in the state have joined together with NC LIVE in a project called Homegrown ebooks.
-At least ten NC publishers will be part of this launch project and ebooks written by NC authors will be available for download starting in August 1, 2014.
+BHM Regional Library and other libraries in the state have joined together with NC LIVE in a project called Homegrown eBooks.
+At least ten NC publishers are part of this launch project.
+Many eBooks written by NC authors are available.
 The books will have MARC records and be part of our catalog.
 For best results, users will need the latest version of Google Chrome or Safari.
 Chrome and Safari are available as free downloads.
 Users of other browsers are able to access the collection but may experience technical issues.

 Access via the BiblioBoard Library App